shayd42/JSON-API/JavaScript-Examples/README.md

 1. you've put the SDK executables on your path as discussed above
 1. the Nymulator is running (now, _**before**_ you start the JSON NAPI process)
-1. you've changed directories into the `JavaScript-Examples` directory of the cloned or forked `github.com/Nymi/JSON-API` repository
+1. you've changed directories into the `JavaScript-Examples` directory of the cloned or forked `[github.com/Nymi/JSON-API](https://github.com/Nymi/JSON-API) repository.
 1. you're running a recent version of Chrome, and you've opened Chrome's JavaScript Console.
 The JavaScript samples write to the `console.log` *not* to HTML.

     (Chrome Mac: View >> Developer >> JavaScript Console)